AnushkaBirla/coronaDiaries/README.md

 - Has a lot of general documentation

 Monk
-- useful API for Node.js to interface with MongoDB, improves usability
+- Useful API for Node.js to interface with MongoDB, improves usability

 Express
-- popular Node.js middleware that is useful for defining different routes within the application, saves time and lines of code
+- Popular Node.js middleware that is useful for defining different routes within the application, saves time and lines of code

 # Installation Instructions
-- install Node.js
+- Install Node.js
-- install MongoDB
+- Install MongoDB
-- clone this repository
+- Clone this repository
+- Run npm install
+- Run this terminal command: npm init -y
+- Run this terminal command: npm install express morgan

+- In a web browser, open 'localhost:8080'

 # Going Forward